Have you ever had a cell phone, iPad, computer or other electronic toy wear down or out?

 "Strip yourselves of your former nature [put off and discard your old unrenewed self] which characterized your previous manner of life and becomes corrupt through lusts and desires that spring from delusion.

 And put on the new nature (the regenerate self) created in God’s image, [Godlike] in true righteousness and holiness.”

-There are many thoughts and attitudes we need to put off as there are new ones that need to be put on.
+There are many thoughts and attitudes that we need to put off as there are new ones that need to be on.

 To convince you of God’s plan for your spiritual renovation. . .let’s examine seven keys which will remove all doubt about the value of a newly renovated you.